Application Implementation (Web Apps + SSO)

 • Embedded Lock: Embed the Lock widget inside a web page of your application.
 You have some customization options for the actual Lock widget and full control over the rest of the HTML on the page.

 • Custom UI: Develop a completely custom web page for the login screen.
 The custom HTML form will post back to your server which will, in turn, authenticate the user using the Authentication API.
-For more information on when to use a Custom UI, refer to Customize Classic Universal Login Pages with Lock or SDK.
+For more information on when to use a Custom UI, refer to Customize Classic Login Pages with Lock or SDK.

 The recommended best practice is to use Hosted Lock because it is the most secure option and the easiest way to enable users to log in to your application.